open-feature/go-sdk-contrib/tools/provider-tck/README.md

 value and reason assertions stay untagged, because [Requirement 2.2.3][req-223] makes the value a `MUST`.
 The `reason` field is *not* modelled this way even though [Requirement 2.2.5][req-225] is also a `SHOULD` — Appendix F records that as a deliberate narrowing rather than an oversight.

+`@disabled-flags` is gated for a reason no other capability here has: the answer depends on **where the substitution happens**, not on provider quality.
+A provider that evaluates locally — flagd's in-process resolver, an in-memory flag set — holds the flag's state and can hand back the value the caller passed in.
+A provider whose backend decides cannot, and OFREP is the clean case: the caller's default never leaves the process, so the server has never seen it and no response it could send would carry it.
+The same flag cannot behave the same way across those two architectures and neither of them is wrong.

+Nothing in the specification says what a provider owes a disabled flag either.
+[Requirement 1.4.7][req-147] is about the SDK propagating whatever reason arrived, and [Requirement 2.2.5][req-225] only lists `DISABLED` among the reason strings a provider may use — so, like `@numeric-coercion` below, the behaviour is stated by Appendix F and gated rather than required.
+The four scenarios assert the value and the absence of an error and **not** the reason: each row's caller default differs from the flag's configured value, so a provider that ignores the state is caught on the value alone, which rests on [Requirement 2.2.3][req-223], a `MUST`.
+Pinning reason `DISABLED` would rest on 2.2.5, a `SHOULD` that permits *"some other string"*.
+It does not compose with `@variants`, and that is not an omission: a disabled flag has resolved no variant, so there is no name for a variant assertion to be about.

 `@lifecycle` and `@events` are separate on purpose, and conflating them is the mistake the vocabulary exists to prevent.
 The Go SDK synthesises `PROVIDER_READY` for any provider that does not